-We estimate that we will receive net proceeds from the sale of this offering of approximately \$146.0 million, based on an initial public offering price of \$19.00 per share, after deducting the underwriting discounts and commissions and estimated offering costs payable by us.
+We estimate that we will receive net proceeds from the sale of this offering of approximately \$ million, based on an assumed public offering price of \$ per share, after deducting the underwriting discounts and commissions and estimated offering costs payable by us.
 We will not receive any proceeds from any shares sold by the selling stockholders.

-The principal purposes of this offering are to obtain additional capital, to create a public market for our common stock, to facilitate our future access to the public equity markets and to increase our visibility in our markets.
+The principal purposes of this offering are to obtain additional capital and to expand the public market for our common stock.
 We expect to use the net proceeds of this offering for working capital and general corporate purposes, including: